 Mining has an enduring and devastating impact on the environment.
 Natural habitat destruction and the contamination of water and soil puts workers' and members of local communities' lives in danger.
 Ore grade is decreasing, which has led to mines becoming wider and deeper, labour cost increasing, working conditions lacking safety and the cost per kg of minerals going up, all of which creates huge price tags for our phones.

 With the current rapid turnover of devices, electronic waste is a global blight, but if it was dealt with properly, there could be lucrative ways to recover and re-use the planet's rare resources.
 When your smartphone becomes obsolete, some of its parts haven't lost their value and leaving it in a drawer somewhere or throwing it away would be a waste of valuable materials which could otherwise be re-used.
-One million 'dead' mobile phones could source 16 tonnes of copper, 350kg of silver, 34kg of gold and 15kg of palladium.
+A million of 'dead' mobile phones could source 16 tonnes of copper, 350kg of silver, 34kg of gold and 15kg of palladium.
 You won't find a natural ore with this high concentration of minerals.

 In a time where the threats facing our planet are too great to ignore, these precious metals are more precious than ever.
 Humans are very good at talking the talk on the need to protect natural resources, but barely crawling when asked to walk the walk.
-We all are responsible for taking care of our planet and in order to stop e-waste, everyone needs to get involved.
+We are all responsible for taking care of our planet and in order to stop e-waste, everyone needs to get involved.

 It’s not a big effort to recycle your phone when you’re done with it, especially with so many merchants willing to buy your old phone.
 Compare and Recycle will help you get money back for your phone and keep your phone away from polluting landfills.

 While the majority of mobile phone manufacturers continue to avoid finding innovative ways to safely recover materials and re-use them for the production of new devices, we're inspired by the thousands of people initiating the change and using Compare and Recycle to keep their phones away from landfills.
-Together we managed to prevent 30.45 tonnes of mobile phones from becoming waste last year alone, so what are you waiting for?
+Together we managed to prevent more than 28.1 tonnes of mobile phones from becoming waste last year alone, so what are you waiting for?